Skip to content

 Nearby Denman Island Accommodation Options

 Considering that Denman Island is a pretty small place, you are probably also hoping to explore some of the many outstanding attractions in the Comox Valley and on Vancouver Island.
 If that is the case, you may be better off staying on the main island so you don’t have to rely on the ferries as much.
-Here are a couple of excellent choices:
+Here are a few excellent choices:

 Island View B&B